-Update: On March 29, Rendever won the $25K Traction Award during The TENN pitch contest. - Ed.
+Update: May 2017: Cofounder and former Product head Kyle Rand moved to CEO.
+On March 29, 2017, Rendever won the $25K Traction Award during The TENN pitch contest. - Ed.

 CAMBRIDGE, Mass.-based startup Rendever Inc., one of eight startups in Launch Tennessee's "The TENN" master accelerator, is taking a $1.5MM Seed convertible offering to market.

 The company offers a virtual-reality platform with features and functions that provide cognitive stimulation, social engagement and therapeutic virtual experiences for older adults in assisted living.
 Its still-unfolding product roadmap will be shaped over time by user and customer requirements, according to Co-founder and CEO Dennis Lally.

 Lally, 28, said he hopes there will be Tennessee participation in the current Seed raise, adding that he expects interest from the coasts.